 Accessing WFI Data

 The large data volume produced by Nancy Grace Roman Space Telescope observations requires new ways to store, host, and access data.
-This article summarizes plan for providing access to Roman Wide Field Instrument (WFI) data at STScI and describes ways in which those data are different from HST and JWST, including the introduction of cloud-based data access and analysis tools.
+This article summarizes plans for providing access to Roman Wide Field Instrument (WFI) data at STScI, including the introduction of cloud-based data access and analysis tools.

 The Roman WFI Era of Big Data